 How to diagnose functional constipation

-This should go without saying, but I do need to say it: No one should diagnose their digestive issues as functional constipation without first getting a proper evaluation and examination by a qualified practitioner to rule out other causes.
+This should go without saying, but I do need to say it: This is not legal advice.
+No one should diagnose their digestive issues as functional constipation without first getting a proper evaluation and examination by a qualified practitioner to rule out other causes.